 Carolyn Purnell Ph.D.

-The morgue was one of Paris’ hottest 19th-century tourist attractions.
+The morgue was among the hottest 19th-century tourist attractions in Paris.
 Why?
 And how does seeing death on a daily basis alter one’s understanding of life?

 At first glance, the cat piano seems cruel and ludicrous, but dig a little deeper, and you’ll find a rich world of meaning.